U.S. Air Force Research Lab Summer Faculty Fellowship Program

 The objectives of this research are to develop sensor platforms that are amenable to either rapid or real-time analysis of biofluids.
 Of particular interest are blood and sweat.
 Sensor platforms should have a small/portable form factor for handheld assays or flexible/wireless capability for wearable form factors.
 Platforms should be capable of detecting a wide range of molecule types from small <300 Dalton to proteins >3000 Dalton.
 Additional interest lies in pre-processing of biofluids to increase sensitivity/selectivity of the sensor platform.

-SF.15.12.B0913: Competency-Based Education and Training Design, Delivery and Performance Assessment Research in Blended Environments
+SF.15.12.B0913: Education and Training Design, Delivery, Engagement, and Performance Assessment Research in Blended Digital Environments

 The U.S. Air Force is investing heavily in commercial-off-the-shelf and specialty developed medium- and high-fidelity contexts for readiness training and rehearsal.
-The focus is to create and or leverage methods and technologies to better blend real world and synthetic environments for learning and performance.
-The environments allow local and wide-area connection of virtual simulators, computer-based human-performance models, gaming environments and relevant live operational systems, such as actual aircraft.
+The focus is to create and or leverage methods and technologies to securely blend real world and synthetic environments for learning and performance in operational test and training contexts.
+The environments allow local and distributed, at-distance connection of virtual simulators, computer-generated human-performance models, gaming environments, and relevant live operational systems, such as actual aircraft or other actual combat systems.

-This research topic focuses on critical research needs across a number of relevant topical areas: (a) Identification of essential knowledge, skills and experiences required for successful task, job and mission performance and the representation of these at appropriate levels of analysis. (b) Methods and tools capable of designing content for scenarios based on "A" above and on the specific mission objectives using principled instructional approaches. (c) Creation and validation of multi-level data, measures and metrics to predict, diagnose, monitor and assess the performance of learners.
-These methods will assist in the prescription and tailoring of content and remediation to address knowledge and skill gaps as well as help develop a new class of human performance and machine learning-based models. (d) Longitudinal explorations and periodic assessments of individual and team performance and proficiency in synthetic environments and operational settings. (e) Strategies and measures of the appropriateness of instructional and training environments for a given level of readiness or proficiency training.
-In other words, how much of what kind of training and remediation or rehearsal is accomplished feasibly in separate and "blended" environments, including live operational contexts?
-In this context, we are interested in developing and validating criterion measures related to the impact of blended environments on learning, proficiency and readiness that help quantify intervals necessary for refresher training.
+This topic focuses on critical research needs across a number of relevant topical areas: (a) Identification of essential knowledge, skills and developmental experiences required for successful task, job, and mission performance. (b) Digital tools that can assist human instructors to design content for scenarios based on "a" above and on the specific mission objectives, using principled instructional approaches. (c) Creation and validation of multi-level data, measures, and metrics to predict, diagnose, monitor and assess the performance of learners as individuals and as members of teams.
+These methods will assist in the prescription and tailoring of content and remediation to address knowledge and skill gaps as well as help develop new classes of human performance and machine learning-based models. (d) Novel research designs to promote longitudinal explorations and periodic assessments of individual and team performance and proficiency in synthetic environments and in operational settings. (e) Strategies and measures of the appropriateness of instructional and training environments for a given level of readiness or proficiency in training.
+In other words, how much of what kind of training and remediation or rehearsal is accomplished feasibly in separate and "blended" environments.
+We are interested in developing and validating criterion measures related to the impact of blended environments on learning, proficiency and readiness that help quantify intervals necessary for refresher training.
 Research can include:

 • Developing training scenario design, delivery and management tools